 Another great page to check out is this tip sheets for kids to help them know how to deal with bullying, including some perfect advice: “The best revenge is for you to be happy!”

 KnowBullying (iOS & Android)

-KnowBullying is a free app (Android and iOS) on the SAMHSA website designed to assist in preventing bullying by helping parents to start a daily conversation with their children to “build resilience and help prevent bullying issues”.
+KnowBullying is a free app on the SAMHSA website designed to assist in preventing bullying by helping parents to start a daily conversation with their children to “build resilience and help prevent bullying issues”.

 The time spent in these conversations with your child will help to build self-confidence, self-belief, and strategies for dealing with bullying.
 Within the app are conversation starters and reminders, along with information on how to look out for warning signs.